Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Numerical Experiments

 The synthetic data is divided into seven groups: CQMAX20, CQMAX50, CQMAX100, PCQMAX20, PCQMAX50, PCQMAX100 and PCQMAX500.
 The integer number in the suffix refers to the dimension $n$ of the instance.
 Instances with prefix CQMAX are generated following the above procedure.
-Instances with prefix PCQMAX are generated with a small difference in step 2 and 5: $A\sim \cU(n,m,0,20)$, $U\sim \cU(n,n,0,1)$ and $p\sim \cU(n,1,0,10)$.
+Instances with prefix PCQMAX are generated with a small difference in step 2 and 5: $A\sim \cU(n,m,0,20)$, $U\sim \cU(n,n,0,1)$ and $p\sim \cU(n,1,0,10)${, so that the generated instances have positive entries for each matrix or vector.}

-For problems of dimension $n\leq 100$, we solve the concave QP problem~\eqref{prob:original_max_qp0} by \texttt{CPLEX} or \texttt{Gurobi} to get the value $\Phi^*(\cF)$ and generate $v_R$ in a neighborhood of $\Phi^*(\cF)$.
-For problem of dimension 500, as we have no access to $\Phi^*(\cF)$ using \texttt{CPLEX} or \texttt{Gurobi}, we set $v_R$ to be a random number larger than some known lower bound of $\Phi^*(\cF)$.
+For problems of dimension $n\leq 100$, we solve {their corresponding reduced} concave QP problem~\eqref{prob:original_max_qp0} by \texttt{CPLEX} or \texttt{Gurobi} to get the value $\Phi^*(\cF)$ and generate $\nu_R$ in a neighborhood of $\Phi^*(\cF)$.
+For problem of dimension 500, as we have no access to $\Phi^*(\cF)$ using \texttt{CPLEX} or \texttt{Gurobi}, we set $\nu_R$ to be a random number larger than some known lower bound of $\Phi^*(\cF)$.